Norrie37/linux_lfs_system/README.md

 ## Objective

-The LFS System will be built using an exiting Linux Distribution.
-It will be used as a starting point to provide necessary programs, including a compiler, a linker, and shell, to build the new system.
+The LFS System will be built using an existing Linux Distribution.
+The Linux Distro will provide these necessary programs:

+* a compiler,
+* a linker,
+* and shell,

+to build the new system.